 Introducing the 2020-21 Budget Proposal:

-The June 2020-21 Draft Preliminary Budget Proposal for the Madison Metropolitan School District has been updated with new revenue and expenditure assumptions to reflect the economic realities of the impact of COVID-19.
+The 2020-21 Original October Budget Proposal for the Madison Metropolitan School District has been updated with new revenue and expenditure assumptions to reflect the economic realities of the impact of COVID-19.
 Development of the proposal has been guided by regular monthly direction provided by the Board, along with input from staff, parents, and the Madison community collected through the process to develop the new Strategic Framework and the process to gain insight on the potential November 2020 referenda.
-The final October 2020-21 Budget will be updated to reflect our final revenue and expenditure plans for the year based on final information from the State on district revenue.

-The revenue forecast for 2020-21 includes updated budget assumptions due to the impacts of COVID-19: (1) state ‘per pupil’ categorical aid to school districts will have no per pupil increase; (2) a $0 per student revenue limit increase in taxing authority; (3) no new 2016 operating referendum authority; and (4) the last $1 million available from the August 2016 TID #25 agreement with the City of Madison.
+The revenue forecast for 2020-21, without any referenda authority, includes updated budget assumptions due to the impacts of COVID-19: (1) state ‘per pupil’ categorical aid to school districts will have no per pupil increase; (2) a $179 per student revenue limit increase in taxing authority; (3) no new 2016 operating referendum authority; and (4) the last $1 million available from the August 2016 TID #25 agreement with the City of Madison.